Category

-This series examines the current state and future potential of the Japan Brand (including inbound tourism, Japanese food, and Japanese products) using the latest data from Dentsu Inc.'s proprietary "Japan Brand Survey" ( overview here ), targeting middle-to-high-income foreigners living overseas.
+This series examines the current state and future potential of Japan Brand (including inbound tourism, Japanese food, and Japanese products) by looking at the latest data from Dentsu Inc.'s proprietary "Japan Brand Survey" ( overview here ), which targets middle-to-high-income foreigners living overseas.
 This installment focuses on "Food."

 ※1=Axial Age: The era when the foundational ideas shaping humanity's spiritual landscape emerged.
 The concept of the Axial Age was proposed by German philosopher and psychiatrist Karl Jaspers.